carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 ![](fig/03-neural_network_sketch_dense.png){alt='diagram of a neural network with multiple inputs feeding into to two seperate dense layers with connections between all the inputs and outputs'}

-This layer is called fully connected, because all input neurons are taken into account by each output neuron.
+This layer is called fully connected because all input neurons are taken into account by each output neuron.
 It aggregates global information about the features learned in previous layers to make a decision about the class of the input.

 In Keras, a densely-connected layer is defined: